Cirkit Designer Logo

 2. Excessive Noise:

-• Cause: Insufficient airflow or incorrect fan placement.
+• Cause: Obstructions or incorrect orientation.

-• Can I use this fan with a 12V power supply?
-No, the fan is designed for 24V operation.
-Using a lower voltage will result in reduced performance or failure to spin.
+A1: No, the fan is designed for 24V DC operation.
+Using a lower voltage may result in reduced performance or failure to start.